DOSAYGO-Research/irradix/research/lean/README.md

 state used after reading the prefixed one.
 These are integer-value invariants; the Python multiplier's calls to the digit adder and sign handling are covered by written arguments and executable checks.

+## Block and quadratic-ring identities

+The arithmetic companion also verifies `block_weight` (the high block's contribution after concatenation), `three_products` (quadratic-ring multiplication), `norm_product`, `weight_product` (the correction showing weight is not multiplicative), and `pell_coordinates` (the discriminant-5 conic identity).
+The bounded prefix correction, balanced encoder correctness, finite-field group orders, and factoring method have written proofs in [FAST_ARITHMETIC.md](../FAST_ARITHMETIC.md); they are outside this formalization.